 The Smart Irrigation Controller Program was created in order to help residents save money by saving water.
 Through this program, the City of Woodbury purchases WaterSense-certified smart irrigation controllers in bulk and sells them back to residents for only $35 (retail value: $230).

-This year, the Rachio 3 will be distributed to participants based on participant feedback from previous years and resources provided by Rachio.
-Eight and 16 zone controllers will be available.
+Eight- and 16-zone Rachio controllers will be available.
 More information can be found on the Rachio website including installation videos, customer support and links to purchase outdoor enclosures (this program only provides indoor units, if your controller is located outside you will need to purchase the enclosure on your own).
 Each home is invited to participate in this program once.
 See a list of frequently asked questions.

 Please note: City ordinance/State law requires all irrigation systems to have working technology that prevents watering when conditions are wet enough.
 If you don’t have a working rain or soil moisture sensor, participating in this program puts you in compliance with city and state requirements.
 Learn more about sensor regulations.